 - I registered my business name, and that is enough to protect my business.

 - Obtaining trademark registration for your business name is certainly an important component of protecting your business, but it’s likely not the only trademark you’ll need to register.
 A trademark can be anything that represents your brand, which does include business names, but also product names, logos, slogans, sounds, colors, and even sounds.
-Contact Gerben Law Firm to learn more about which aspects of your business could benefit from trademark registration.

 - My competitor’s trademark is not registered, so I can register it to prevent them from using it.

 - If your competitor has been using the trademark in public, even if it has not been registered, they likely have some common law rights to it.
 In addition, knowingly registering a trademark that does not belong to you is a fraud, and could result in both a cancellation of your mark and potential legal liability.
-If you are unsure about the availability of a potential trademark, contact an experienced trademark attorney.

 - I should register for as many International Classes as possible.